Amazon Mechanical Turk

 Amazon Mechanical Turk (MTurk) is a crowdsourcing website with which businesses can hire remotely located "crowdworkers" to perform discrete on-demand tasks that computers are currently unable to do as economically.
 It is operated under Amazon Web Services, and is owned by Amazon.
 Employers, known as requesters, post jobs known as Human Intelligence Tasks (HITs), such as identifying specific content in an image or video, writing product descriptions, or answering survey questions.
 Workers, colloquially known as Turkers or crowdworkers, browse among existing jobs and complete them in exchange for a fee set by the requester.
 To place jobs, requesters use an open application programming interface (API), or the more limited MTurk Requester site.
 As of April 2019, requesters could register from 49 approved countries.
+It is named after the Mechanical Turk, a chess machine.

+Amazon announced in August 2026 that the service would close on September 30, 2026.

 History

 The service was conceived by Venky Harinarayan in a U.S. patent disclosure in 2001.
 Amazon coined the term artificial artificial intelligence for processes that outsource some parts of a computer program to humans, for those tasks carried out much faster by humans than computers.
 MTurk product director Peter Cohen identified Jeff Bezos as the person who first proposed the concept.

 The name Mechanical Turk was inspired by an 18th-century chess-playing automaton of the same name, often simply nicknamed as "The Turk".
 Made by Hungarian author and engineer Wolfgang von Kempelen, the machine became an international spectacle, touring Europe, and beating both Napoleon Bonaparte and Benjamin Franklin.
 It was later revealed that this "machine" was not an automaton, but rather controlled by a human chess master hidden in the cabinet beneath the board, puppeting the movements of a humanoid dummy.
 Analogously, the Mechanical Turk online service uses remote human labor hidden behind a computer interface to help employers perform tasks that are not currently possible using a true machine.

-MTurk launched publicly on November 2, 2005.
-Its user base grew quickly.
-In early- to mid-November 2005, there were tens of thousands of jobs, all uploaded to the system by Amazon itself for some of its internal tasks that required human intelligence.
-HIT types expanded to include transcribing, rating, image tagging, surveys, and writing.
+MTurk was launched in 2005.
 In March 2007, there were reportedly more than 100,000 workers in over 100 countries.
 This increased to over 500,000 registered workers from over 190 countries in January 2011.
 That year, Techlist published an interactive map pinpointing the locations of 50,000 of their MTurk workers around the world.
 By 2018, research demonstrated that while over 100,000 workers were available on the platform at any time, only around 2,000 were actively working.

+Closure

+On July 5, 2026, Amazon announced that Mechanical Turk would stop accepting new customers on July 30, and that Amazon Web Services would maintain the service's security and availability for existing customers but add no new features.
+On August 25, Amazon announced that it would close the service entirely on September 30, 2026, in a notice posted to the Mechanical Turk website citing an assessment of the company's "programs, tools and services".
+Analysts attributed the decision behind the closure to mechanical turk workers moving to other data-labeling competitors such as Scale AI and Mercor.